 Functional testing definition

-Functional testing is a type of testing which involves testing of the functional requirements of the system under test.
-Each of the application's business requirements specifications are validated in functional testing by passing test data and comparing the actual result with the expected result.
+Functional testing is a type of testing which involves testing the functional requirements of the system under test.
+Each of the application’s business requirements specifications is validated in functional testing by passing test data and comparing the actual result with the expected result.

 Functional testing process

 The functional testing process usually involves the following steps-